Recovery Support Services and Consumer Advocacy

 Peer Specialist Training

-Peer support is meant to enrich mental health services through the participation and expertise of people who share their experience with mental illness and journey to recovery.
+Peer support is meant to enrich behavioral health services through the participation and expertise of people who share their experience with behavioral illness and journey to recovery.
 The Office of Consumer and Family Affairs works with consumer led partners to enhance the training and role of peer specialists.
 To learn more about peer specialists training opportunities, contact the Office of Consumer and Family Affairs at (202) 673-4377.

 Peer Operated Services